-The defendant is entitled to jail time credit from the date of arrest and confinement to the date of sentencing.
-19 The trial court is required to pronounce the jail time credit, if any, at the time of sentencing.
-20 The credit is applied toward confinement served as a result of the conviction, not toward confinement served as a condition of community supervision or deferred adjudication.
-21
+The defendant is entitled to jail time credit for the time that the defendant spent in jail prior to sentencing by the trial court.
+18 The trial court is required to pronounce the jail time credit, if any, at the time of sentencing.
+19 The defendant is not entitled to jail time credit for time served as a condition of community supervision or deferred adjudication.
+20 The defendant is not entitled to jail time credit for confinement served prior to the date of the offense.

-If the court granted jail time credit, enter the total number of days granted in the boxes provided on the judgment.
+If the court granted jail time credit, enter the total number of days granted.
+Do not list the credit by date range.
+If the form you are using requires date range(s), you are not using the most recent felony judgment form.
 Enter a number in the first box and select the appropriate unit of time in the second box (i.e., years, months, days).
-Do not list the credit by date range.
-However, if desired, date ranges may be listed on a separate piece of paper and attached to the judgment as supporting documentation.